Oil producer Norway starts wage talks to avert widespread strikes

-OSLO (Reuters) - Norwegian employers and labor unions embarked on four weeks’ of wage talks on Monday to stave off widespread strikes that risk impacting output in western Europe’s biggest crude producer.
+OSLO, March 12 (Reuters) - Norwegian employers and labour unions embarked on four weeks’ of wage talks on Monday to stave off widespread strikes that risk impacting output in western Europe’s biggest crude producer.

 Unlike most years, in which wages are set on an industry-by-industry basis to reduce complexity, the 2018 round rolls a majority of private sector firms into a single negotiation in a bid to resolve a stand-off over pension reform.

-“We’ve understood that there is no real will among employers to compromise from the outset,” labor union negotiator Asle Reime, who will represent oil workers, told Reuters ahead of the talks.
+“We’ve understood that there is no real will among employers to compromise from the outset,” labour union negotiator Asle Reime, who will represent oil workers, told Reuters ahead of the talks.

 “Pension rights are important to all workers regardless of which industry they are in, that’s why I think there is more weight behind the demands this year and also more willingness to strike,” he added.